StepanHrbek/LightsprintSDK/src/Lightsmark2008/readme.txt

    - free disk space: 100 MB

 3. How does it differ from Lightsmark 2007
-   - faster engine (up to 2x higher fps -> different scores -> renamed to 2008)
+   - faster engine (up to 3x higher fps, so scores are different)
    - better image quality (per-pixel indirect shadows and color bleeding)
    - Linux support (was Windows only)
-   - 64bit support (was 32bit only)
+   - native 64bit support (was 32bit only)
    - all GPUs use the same render path (in 2007 they didn't due to driver bug)

 4. Platforms